markhmwong/Shortlist/BUGFIXES.md

 - widgets
 - shortcuts
 - cloudkit
+- SMTP how is this any better than local notifications?
+End of week review? https://github.com/IBM-Swift/Swift-SMTP

 ## 1.2.6
 - Clearer intention with the title regarding reminders.
 "Reminders" has been renamed to "Add From Reminders"